Recently Coronado was ranked a “Walkers Paradise” (with a walkability score of 98 out of 100) at https://www.redfin.com/how-walk-score-works.

 The ferry charges $4.75 each way, kids under 4 are free.
 The Ferry is accessible to wheelchairs and bikes are permitted.

 There are 2 bus options for Coronado, MTS Bus 901 that travels off Island and MTS Bus 904 that travels along Orange Ave, to the Community Center, to City Hall on Glorietta Bay and to the Bayfront and Ferry Landing.
+One-way fare is $2.50, all day fare is $6.

 Map out your transportation plan on the MTS travel planning page.